-Configuration Management
+Configuration management

-2.38.
-Reference [2], paras 5.12 to 5.19 states:

-"Documents shall be controlled. ...It shall be ensured that document users are aware of and use appropriate and correct documents. ...

-"Changes to documents shall be reviewed and recorded and shall be subject to the same level of approval as the documents themselves. ...
+- 2.38.
+Paragraphs 5.12, 5.13, 5.18 and 5.19 of GS-R-3 [2] state: - "5.12.
+Documents...shall be controlled...It shall be ensured that document users are aware of and use appropriate and correct documents. - "5.13.
+Changes to documents shall be reviewed and recorded and shall be subject to the same level of approval as the documents themselves.

-"Controls shall be used to ensure that products do not bypass the required verification activities. ...

-"Products shall be identified to ensure their proper use.
-Where traceability is a requirement, the organization shall control and record the unique identification of the product."

-2.39.
-In Ref.
-[2] these topics are addressed under the heading of control of documents, control of products and control of records.
-For engineering activities the control of documents and of products is more commonly grouped under the heading of configuration management.
-The requirements of Ref.
-[2] for control of records also apply to documents under configuration management, although some records may be controlled separately from the configuration management systems, e.g., by a separate records management system.
-References [3] and [4] provide additional recommendations on the four topics indicated in para.
-2.38.

-2.40.
-The objectives of configuration management during the lifecycle for I&C systems include the following:

-• Identification of all items for which configuration management is required, i.e. documents, I&C products and associated records;
+- "5.18.
+Controls shall be used to ensure that products do not bypass the required verification activities. - "5.19.
+Products shall be identified to ensure their proper use.
+Where traceability is a requirement, the organization shall control and record the unique identification of the product." - 2.39.
+In GS-R-3 [2], these topics are addressed under the heading of control of documents, control of products and control of records.
+For engineering activities, the control of documents and of products is more commonly grouped under the heading of configuration management.
+The requirements of GS-R-3 [2] for control of records also apply to documents under configuration management, although some records may be controlled separately from the configuration management systems (e.g. by a separate records management system).
+GS-G-3.1 [3] and GS-G-3.5 [4] provide additional recommendations on the four topics indicated in para.
+2.38. - 2.40.
+The objectives of configuration management during the life cycle for I&C systems include: - Identification of all items for which configuration management is required, i.e. documents, I&C products and associated records; - Provision for secure storage and retrieval of configuration items; - Identification of dependencies and relationships between items under configuration management; - Identification of all changes of items under configuration management;

-- Provision for secure storage and retrieval of configuration items; - Identification of dependencies and relationships between items under configuration management; - Identification of all changes of items under configuration management; - Prevention of the inadvertent and unauthorized modification of items under configuration management; - Ensuring continued conformance with the design basis; - Specification of baselines for configuration, i.e. the configuration of mutually compatible and consistent components for an item at every hierarchical level of configuration under configuration management.5 - Ensuring consistency between the physical plant and the technical documentation; - Specification of the current status of items under configuration management, e.g. their review or approval, or validation status.

-2.41.
-Configuration management should include techniques and procedures for: analysing the effects of changes, approving changes, ensuring versions are combined correctly, releasing design documents and software for use, and establishing and maintaining a chronological record (e.g. what versions of tools are to be used at a particular point in design).

-2.42.
-All I&C items and their associated documents should be designated, given a unique identification and placed under configuration management.

-2.43.
-I&C items include the delivered I&C system, any separately installed items that support the system or are necessary for the system to operate as intended, the documents and files that define all these items, and the software tools that might affect their quality.

-2.44.
-I&C items typically include, for example:

-- Procured items, reused items and newly developed items; - Software components, such as source code and executable code, hardware description language, field programmable gate array (FPGA) configuration data (known as 'bit stream') and software that is installed in plant equipment, including applications software, operating systems and support software; - Hardware components and replaceable elements of such components;
+- Prevention of the inadvertent and unauthorized modification of items under configuration management; - Ensuring continued conformance with the design basis; - Specification of baselines for configuration, i.e. the configuration of mutually compatible and consistent components for an item at every hierarchical level of configuration under configuration management;8 - Ensuring consistency between the physical plant and the technical documentation; - Specification of the current status of items under configuration management (e.g. their review or approval, or validation status). - 2.41.
+Configuration management should include techniques and procedures for analysing the effects of changes, approving changes, ensuring versions are combined correctly, releasing design documents and software for use, and establishing and maintaining a chronological record (e.g. what versions of tools are to be used at a particular point in design). - 2.42.
+All I&C items and their associated documents should be designated, given a unique identifier and placed under configuration management. - 2.43.
+I&C items include the delivered I&C system, any separately installed items that support the system or are necessary for the system to operate as intended, the documents and files that define all of these items, and the software tools that might affect their quality. - 2.44.
+I&C items typically include, for example: - Procured items, reused items and newly developed items; - Software components, such as source code and executable code, hardware description language, field programmable gate array configuration data (known as 'bit stream') and software that is installed in plant equipment, including applications software, operating systems and support software; - Hardware components and replaceable elements of such components; - Firmware;

-5 Items for which a configuration baseline is established may include, for example, individual components, systems or the overall I&C system.
+8 Items for which a configuration baseline is established may include individual components, systems or the overall I&C system.
 The baseline for any item will cover all of the systems and components that comprise the item.